** Unbolted review updated January 20th, 2023 **

 UNBOLTED REVIEW THUMBS UP:

 Auto-invest has both pros and cons.
 Anything to make lending and reinvesting less time consuming is a plus.
-The auto-invest lets you set the maximum amount you want to put into any single loan and what types of loans you want.
-The downside is you may be invested into loans you wouldn’t normally buy.
+The auto-invest lets you set the maximum amount you want to put into any single loan.

 Pawn Style Loans With Secured Assets